Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Characterizing the EnKF update

-It is well known that the EnKU is exact for Gaussian distributions \cite{reich2015probabilistic, kalman1960new} .
-In this section, we will go beyond Gaussian distributions by identifying the set of measures $\mathrm{E}^\mathrm{EnKU} =\mathrm{E}( L^{\mathrm{EnKU}})$ (defined in Equation \ref{eq:exact_set}) on which the EnKU is exact and understanding the structure of filters that are exact for some element of $\mathrm{E}^\mathrm{EnKU}$.
-The EnKU does so by taking every $x$-sample and correcting it linearly with its corresponding increment $K(y_\star -y)$.
-This reveals the underlying structure of the EnKU: more so than operating on a Gaussian assumption, it operates on the assumption that there is a joint linear relationship between $X$ and $Y$.
+As described in the introduction, it is well known that the EnKU, defined in \eqref{eq:enkf_def}, is exact for Gaussian distributions \cite{reich2015probabilistic, kalman1960new}.
+In this section, we will go beyond Gaussian distributions by (i) identifying the set of distributions $\mathcal{E}^\mathrm{EnKU} =\mathcal{E}( L^{\mathrm{EnKU}})$ (recall \eqref{eq:exact_set}) on which the EnKU is exact; and (ii) understanding the structure of transport maps that are exact for some element of $\mathcal{E}^\mathrm{EnKU}$.

+The EnKU works by taking every $x$-sample and correcting it linearly with its corresponding increment $K(y_\star -y)$.
+This reveals the underlying structure of the EnKU: rather than operating on a Gaussian assumption per se, it assumes that there is a linear relationship between $X$ and $Y$.
 Informally, if we can approximately expand